Axinom/mosaic-media-template/README.md

    different workflow options (Movies, Videos, Images, TV shows, Seasons, Episodes).

-Alternatively, use the "...:all" scripts to include also the `channel-service` and the `vod-to-live-service`.

 ## Agentic Development

 Axinom Mosaic distributes agent skills for more efficient development in Mosaic-based solutions via npm packages.
 Check out the